 Kids will adore a family holiday in Japan.
 Whilst it’s probably as far-flung a destination as it’s possible to visit, Japan is reassuringly modern, clean and safe.
 It’s also well geared up for tourists and not as culturally different as some other Asian countries.

 As tempting as it may be to hop from temple to temple, your kids won’t thank you for it after the third one.
-Luckily, thanks to the Japanese tendency to ace just about everything they do, there’s a whole host of family friendly attractions.
-These will keep even the non-manga reading or anime-watching members of the family entertained.
-Amongst many others, there are theme parks (and yes, that does include Disneyland), ski-slopes, animal and sea-life sanctuaries.
-Be inspired by our Japan with kids blog.
+Luckily, thanks to the Japanese tendency to ace just about everything they do, there’s a whole host of family-friendly attractions.
+These will keep even the non-manga-reading or anime-watching members of the family entertained.
+Amongst many others, there are theme parks (and yes, that does include Disneyland), ski slopes, and animal and sea-life sanctuaries.
+Be inspired by our Japan with Kids overview.

 Alternatively you can slow the pace down and learn about traditional Japanese culture.
 For maximum playground bragging rights, we can’t think of anything more compelling than learning how to use a samurai sword.
 You can also engage in less terrifying propositions, from dressing up as a traditional geisha in Kyoto or learning to cook sushi and tempura.